wtbarnes/pyastro-2018-talk/presentation.md

 ]
 .col-5[
 * String representation of an object set by `__repr__` method
-* Give meaningful information about your object!
+* Gives meaningful information about your object!
 ```python
 >>> class Foo():
             pass